 A lot of our clients turn to us when it's time to get environmental training.
-Whether it's a new employee, site conditions change, or it's developing a system of training throughout the year to ensure total understanding with rules and regulations, we help companies stay in compliance with their various permit's training requirements.
+Whether it's a new employee, site conditions change, or it's developing a system of training throughout the year to ensure a total understanding of rules and regulations, we help companies stay in compliance with their various permit training requirements.

 A common problem that we see, and what brings a lot of folks who are out of compliance into our office, is many people don't do their required environmental training.
 Or, their training is done so poorly and inconsistently that it ends up spreading misinformation, often resulting in regulators issuing fines, penalties, and violations in one way or another.

 Let's start by saying that nearly every stormwater permit we've ever seen (and we've seen a lot) has the requirement for some type of training.
 And, at a minimum, nearly every permit, probably including yours, requires that training to occur at least annually.
 It isn't just a good idea, it's required by law.

 That means once per year, every year, no matter what, all employees involved with the program go through comprehensive training.
 We usually advise as many people are included as possible, so a wide variety of facility personnel understand the regulations, requirements, and rules regarding your permit.

 Got it?
 Ok, so here's what training actually is.

 We're clear on this, right?
 You have to do stormwater training at least once a year.
 Check your stormwater permit for any specific requirements you might have, but it's usually at least once per year.
 Doing it more is fine, and we encourage it, but it has to happen at least once!